PhasicFlow/PhasicFlowPlus/tutorials/unresolvedSpherePFPlus/sandBridge/README.md

 ## 0. Problem Definition

-In this tutorial, we will simulate a liquid-solid flow to determine when a bridge forms using the unresolved solver `unresolvedSpherePFPlus`.
-The geometry has dimensions of 0.077 × 0.091 × 0.007 m³, and spherical particles with a diameter of 0.0023 m and a density of 2500 kg/m³ are used.
+In this tutorial, we will simulate a liquid-solid flow to determine when a bridge is formed in a conduit with narrow gap using the unresolved solver `unresolvedSpherePFPlus`.
+The geometry has dimensions of 0.077 × 0.091 × 0.007 m³, and spherical particles with a diameter of 0.0023 m and a density of 2500 kg/m³ are simulated.
 In this simulation, both particles and fluid flow simultaneously.
 Water is uniformly injected from the upper part of the geometry with a superficial velocity of 0.02 m/s.
 The simulation runs for a total of 7 seconds.